facelessuser/coloraide/docs/src/markdown/strings.md

 Color("rgb(30.3456% 75% 100% / 0.75)").to_string(precision=[0, 0, 0])
 ```

-/// new | New in 4.0: Per Channel Precision Control
+> [!new] New in 4.0: Per Channel Precision Control
-///

 ### Fit